jkroepke/blog/content/posts/hijack-dns-domains-inside-kubernetes.md

 Consequently, the intended external example.com receives no contact.
 This precisely defines the point where the traffic redirection, or "hijack," can commence.

-## RRedirecting Traffic Through Kubernetes DNS
+## Redirecting Traffic Through Kubernetes DNS

 This attack scenario unfolds simply, requiring only two steps.